 It was one of the first pairs of shoes that we reviewed on Bespoke Unit and we still turn to them today!
 Crafted with a 360° Goodyear welt, it’s robust and hard-wearing with excellent water resistance.
 Meanwhile, the striking Dainite rubber soles offer comfort and shock absorption.

-The Strandmok by far the most versatile shoe on this list.
+The Strandmok is by far the most versatile shoe on this list.
 Although it can be worn for business casual attire, it can be dressed right down or even paired with a suit.
 Therefore, it’s a great investment.

 - Style: Brogue Boot